janechu/design-to-code/packages/design-to-code-react/README.md

 ### Validation

-Validation is treated as optional, there is a validation utility provided by the `@microsoft/design-to-code` package that will give basic JSON schema validation errors.
-Refer to the `@microsoft/design-to-code` README for details.
+Validation is treated as optional, there is a validation utility provided by the `design-to-code` package that will give basic JSON schema validation errors.
+Refer to the `design-to-code` README for details.

 ### Drag and drop